Optimized Score Transformation for Consistent Fair Classification: Empirical Evaluation

+Figures~\ref{fig:adult_1}--\ref{fig:meps_1} show trade-offs between classification performance and fairness for the case where the features include the protected attribute $A$.
+We defer results on the German credit data set to Appendix~\ref{sec:exptAdd} because its small size makes the results less conclusive.
+Appendix~\ref{sec:exptAdd} also presents separate comparisons with FERM using linear SVMs, and with OPP and DM using reduced feature sets, as mentioned above.

-\paragraph{Results} Figure~\ref{fig:tradeoffs} shows the trade-offs between classification performance and fairness obtained in a subset of the experiments we conducted.
-The full set with other dataset-protected attribute combinations, protected attributes excluded from features, and reduced feature sets is in Appendix~\ref{sec:exptAdd}.
-Each dataset occupies two rows with the first showing score-based measures (Brier score vs. MSP or GEO differences, AUC is in Appendix~\ref{sec:exptAdd}) and the second showing binary label-based measures (accuracy vs.~SP or EO differences).
-The columns correspond to combinations of base classifier (LR, GBM) and fairness measure targeted (SP, EO).
+Each of Figures~\ref{fig:adult_1}--\ref{fig:meps_1} corresponds to one data set-protected attribute combination.
+The left two columns show score-based measures: Brier score in the leftmost column and AUC in the middle column versus MSP or GEO differences on the x-axis.
+The rightmost column shows binary label-based measures, namely accuracy vs.~SP or EO differences.
+The rows correspond to combinations of base classifier (LR, GBM) and fairness measure targeted (SP, EO).
 Markers indicate mean values over the $10$ splits, error bars indicate standard errors in the means, and Pareto-optimal points have been connected with line segments to ease visualization.

-Considering first the score-based plots (odd rows), FSTpost and FSTbatch achieve trade-offs that are at least as good as all other methods, with the slight exception of the GBM case on MEPS.
+Considering first the score-based plots (left and middle columns), FSTpost and FSTbatch achieve trade-offs that are at least as good as all other methods, with a few slight exceptions involving GBMs (e.g.,~MEPS in Figure~\ref{fig:meps_1}, AUC vs.~MSP difference in Figure~\ref{fig:adult_1}).
 In all cases, the advantage of FST lies in extending the Pareto frontiers farther to the left, attaining smaller MSP or GEO differences; this is especially apparent for GEO.
-FSTpre sometimes performs less well, e.g.~with GBM on adult and MEPS, likely due to the loss incurred in approximating the transformed score $r'(x)$ with the output of a classifier fit to the pre-processed data.
+FSTpre sometimes performs less well, e.g.,~with GBM on Adult (Figures~\ref{fig:adult_1} and \ref{fig:adult_2}) and MEPS (Figure~\ref{fig:meps_1}).
+This is likely due to the additional step of approximating the transformed score $r'(x)$ with the output of a classifier fit to the pre-processed data, which incurs loss.

-Turning to the binary label-based plots (even rows), the trade-offs for FSTpost and FSTbatch generally coincide with or are close to the trade-offs of the best method, and are even sometimes the best, despite not optimizing for binary metrics beyond tuning the binarization threshold for accuracy.
-Again FSTpre with GBM is worse on adult, but FSTpre with LR is the best performer on COMPAS.
-The main disadvantage of FST is that its trade-off curves may not extend as far to the left as other methods, in particular on adult.
+Turning to the binary label-based plots (right column), the trade-offs for FSTpost and FSTbatch generally coincide with or are close to the trade-offs of the best method, and are even sometimes the best, despite not optimizing for binary metrics beyond tuning the binarization threshold for accuracy.
+Again FSTpre with GBM is worse on Adult, but FSTpre with LR is a top performer on COMPAS (Figures~\ref{fig:compas_1} and \ref{fig:compas_2}).
+The main disadvantage of FST is that its trade-off curves may not extend as far to the left as other methods, in particular on Adult.
 This is the converse of its advantage for score-based metrics.